manuelJung/redux-ruleset/docs/basicConcepts/react_to_events.md

 # React to Actions

 The main purpose of redux-ruleset is to react to dispatched actions.
 You can define the action type(s) a rule should react to with the `target` key.
 The rule will react to every action-type you define here.
 If you set the target to `'*'` the rule will react to ANY action.
-This is only recommended during development, because it can slow down your application.
-If you do not set the target, the consequence will be executed instantly and only once.
-If the rule was added before you create your store, the execution will be delayed until the store is available

 ```javascript
 import {addRule} from 'redux-ruleset'